 When I see patients for the first time, my goal is that they leave the appointment with a clear understanding of their diagnosis and treatment options, as well as the many resources available at MSK to help them cope with their treatment.
 I am fortunate to work with a team of nurses, social workers, and clinical assistants who create a comforting and supportive environment for our patients.
 While I understand that it is very scary for people to be told they have cancer, it is important to me that I help make the experience less scary and work with my patients so they feel as well as possible.

-- Clinical Expertise: Hodgkin and non-Hodgkin Lymphoma; Cutaneous T Cell Lymphoma
+- Clinical Expertise: Hodgkin Lymphoma; Non-Hodgkin Lymphoma; Cutaneous T Cell Lymphoma

 - Languages Spoken: English

 - Education: MD, Albert Einstein College of Medicine